gdmoney/fitness/README.md

 03.31 ***`Legs-1 `*** **back squat:** 205x8x5 • **RDL:** 235x8x5 • **good morning:** 115x12x5 • **DB lunge:** 52x20x3
 03.30 ***`Push-1 `*** **BB bench press:** 230x8x5 • **bench dip-wtd:** 20x5 • **DB fly:** 40x12x3 • **lat/front raise:** 30x20x3
 03.29 ***`Pull-1 `*** **pullups-wtd:** 25x5, 45x4, 65x2 • **chinups-wtd:** 25x5, 45x4, 65x4 • **BB row:** 210x8x5 • **BB curl-rvs:** 80x12x3
-- **Week 3:** 8 reps on main movements. **Mon** - videoed my BB row for the first time and I'm far too upright, so I'm not engaging the lats much; consider dropping the weight if I'm not able to bend over more. **Tue** - didn't feel highly energetic at 4:30 PM; bench was moderate, last couple of reps on the last two sets were tough; tweaked my right forearm on wtd pullups the night before. **Wed** - 12:30 PM start time in the hot sun also wasn't optimal; squat was moderate/heavy; RDL was light. **Thur** - BB row form was better; curl felt good but I didn't have much left afterward for pullups. **Fri** - OH press form was better but the bar path is still not straight; bench was heavy so I rested longer in between sets. **Sat** - both deadlift and front squat form were better than last week and both also felt lighter. **Sun** - rested and hung out with Luka at the pool.
-Another solid training week.
+- **Week 3:** 8 reps on main movements. **Mon** - videoed my BB row for the first time and I'm far too upright, so I'm not engaging the lats much; consider dropping the weight if I'm not able to bend over more. **Tue** - didn't feel highly energetic at 4:30 PM; bench was moderate, last couple of reps on the last two sets were tough; tweaked my right forearm on wtd pullups the night before. **Wed** - 12:30 PM start time in the hot sun also wasn't optimal; squat was moderate/heavy; RDL was light. **Thur** - BB row form was better; curl felt good but I didn't have much left afterward for pullups. **Fri** - OH press form was better but the bar path is still not straight; bench was heavy so I rested longer in between sets. **Sat** - both deadlift and front squat form were better than last week and both also felt lighter. **Sun** - rested and hung out with Luka at the pool. **Recap** - another solid training week.

 03.28 ***`Cardio `*** **rest**
 03.27 ***`Legs-2 `*** **deadlift:** 255x10x5 • **back squat-psd:** 195x5x5 • **DB BSS:** 52x20x3